lando/vitepress-theme-default-plus/docs/guides/multiversion-vitepress-build.md

 * Build multiple versions of your docs
 * Get a nice index page listing them
-* Get some versioning docs in the sidebar.
+* Get some versioning docs in the sidebar
+* Speed up builds with caching

 There are what we do to set up the multiversion build for this site eg this is an example and **YMMV**.